Garrett96/docusite/README.md

 ## Dependencies

-DocuSite is a streamlined MkDocs deployment via Vercel.
-It also works best if it lives on GitHub, although this isn't strictly necessary.
+Works best if it lives on GitHub, although this isn't strictly necessary.
 Updates regarding security or other politices from MkDocs, Vercel, and GitHub are considerations for longevity and any security concerns.

+## Password protection

+It's not great but it works.
+Definitely not suitable for anything related to national security or trade secrets.
+It will probably keep a nosey neighbor away from your secret recepies though.